In Another Country (film): Production

 Isabelle Huppert first met Hong Sang-soo at the Paris Cinémathèque in March 2011 at a retrospective of his films.
 She says, "I think the idea was already in his head, perhaps, the desire to work together."

 Seoul, 2011.
-Huppert's photo exhibition La femme aux portraits (Woman of Many Faces) had just been unveiled and her film Copacabana was released in theaters.
+Huppert's photo exhibition La femme aux portraits (Woman of Many Faces) had just been unveiled and her film Copacabana was out in theaters.
 The actress came to Korea for the occasion and had meetings with the film directors she had always wanted to meet—namely Park Chan-wook, Lee Chang-dong, Bong Joon-ho, Im Sang-soo and of course, Hong.
 According to Hong, Huppert's casting happened when they were drinking makgeolli (a brewed Korean rice wine) at a restaurant in Seoul, a place that has often appeared in his films.
-Not expecting much, and in a casual tone that may have even sounded like a joke, he spoke to Huppert.
-"I’m about to start a new film.
+Not expecting much, and in a casual tone that may have even sounded like a joke, he said to Huppert, "I'm about to start a new film.
 Nothing about it has been decided yet.
 Would you like to be in it?"
-Then came an astonishing reaction from her: "Yes!"
-Huppert replied without even a second of hesitation.
+From her came an astonishing response: "Yes!", without even a second's worth of hesitation.
 "The film came to be what it is now when Isabelle decided to join it," says Hong.
 At the end of June, she came to Korea by herself to begin filming.

-Huppert let herself be transported by a project without a script and was delighted to play the game, traveling to a beach town, Mohang, South Korea, in a very rainy season.
-"I don’t know all his films, but I think he always works the same way.
+Huppert let herself be transported by a project without a script and was delighted to play the game, traveling to a beach town, Mohang, South Korea, during a very rainy period.
+"I don't know all his films, but I think he always works the same way.
 He starts with the place, finds the people, and only then, writes the script.
 So it gives an enigmatic cast to everything — and to the way we work.
 He has a curious, atypical relationship to his film.
-He’s very exacting, and precise, and there are lots of takes, he’s not ever in a rush," Huppert said.
-She said she adored working in foreign countries, and the cast and crew "all spoke Korean, and English was the only language I could speak with them; this added to the strangeness.
+He's very exacting, and precise, and there are lots of takes, he's not ever in a rush," Huppert said.
+She said she adored working in a foreign country, and the cast and crew "all spoke Korean, and English was the only language I could speak with them; this added to the strangeness.
 In Korea, I was really alone, and it felt good.
 It was a very intimate shoot.
-He’s a director who likes to shoot close up.
+He's a director who likes to shoot close up.
 Only a few weeks of shooting, but he works both fast and slow, in the sense that there are a lot of takes.
 Each filmmaker has his own rhythm, yet I had the impression that he was very surefooted.
 He filmed me in profile or from the back, like a figure in the landscape.
 I love the way he filmed me, just like any other woman in the landscape."
 Huppert said she loved the adventurous aspect to making this movie.
 "And adventure is at the vital center of the story."